logicalclocks/hops-docs/docs/user_guide/hopsworks/jupyter.rst

 Finally hit the **Start** button on the top right corner!

-From within JupyterLab you can perform all the common git operations such as diff a file, commit your changes, see the history of your branch, pull from a remote or push to a remote etc. For more comlicated operations you can always fall back to good old terminal.
+From within JupyterLab you can perform all the common git operations such as diff a file, commit your changes, see the history of your branch, pull from a remote or push to a remote etc. For more complicated operations you can always fall back to good old terminal.

 .. _jupyterlab_git.gif: ../../_images/jupyterlab_git.gif
 .. figure:: ../../imgs/jupyterlab_git/jupyterlab_git.gif